OmniLayer/spec/README.md

 + Valid values:
     * 1: New Indivisible shares
     * 2: New Divisible currency
-    * 65: Indivisible shares replacing a previous property
+    * 65: Indivisible shares when replacing a previous property
-    * 66: Divisible currency replacing a previous property
+    * 66: Divisible currency when replacing a previous property
-    * 129: Indivisible shares appending a previous property
+    * 129: Indivisible shares when appending a previous property
-    * 130: Divisible currency appending a previous property
+    * 130: Divisible currency when appending a previous property

 ### Field: Response sub-action (future)
 + Description: the seller's response to a buyer's offer to purchase